 Sweet and Sour Chicken is one of the most popular takeaway dishes in the UK, regularly making the top 3 in polls conducted by the media.
 If truth be told, I haven’t met a takeaway sweet and sour chicken that I could eat!
 It’s always cloyingly sweet and a frighteningly bright red in colour!

-But it’s one of my husband’s favourites, along with lemon and orange chicken.
+But it’s one of my late husband’s favourites, along with lemon and orange chicken.
 So, one day, I decided to educate my husband’s palate with the real thing, the way I grew up eating it at countless Chinese stalls, and also, the way my mum used to make it.
 Mum used to love using fish fingers for it too!

-You’ll see that the sweet and sour chicken is very similar to the American Chinese General Tso’s Chicken (image above) in its flavouring: it’s tangy and it’s sweet.
+You’ll see that the sweet and sour chicken is very similar to the American Chinese General Tso’s Chicken (image below) in its flavouring: it’s tangy and it’s sweet.
 What’s different is the complete lack of heat.

 Here in the UK, as a takeaway dish, sweet and sour chicken comes in 3 forms: